datanav/docs/rdf-support.rst

 Additionally, you can set up a :ref:`HTTP endpoint source <http_endpoint_source>` which includes a `SDShare Push` capable HTTP endpoint where you can post RDF data in NTriples format in accordance with the ``SDShare Push protocol``.

-The URIs to CURIES transform
+The URIs to CURIEs transform
 ----------------------------

 All of these methods of RDF input will provide entities to your data flows on the general form: